MoscowJS/speaker/README.md

 As well as our [check list for slides](#checklist-for-slides).

-One of the ways to improve quality of your presentation is to do rehersals.
+One of the ways to improve quality of your presentation is to do rehearsals.
 You can do them by yourself, telling your speech out loud, or ask a collegue to listen to you and give feedback.

-Every our talk goes through **3 rehersal sessions** with organizers and previous speakers.
+Every our talk goes through **3 rehearsal sessions** with organizers and previous speakers.
 Two of them by skype, one live at the venue the day before meetup.